Academic Advisement Handbook

 (as outlined on page 23 of the College Catalog).

 Most first-time students are placed in mathematics courses based upon their performance in high school and on New York State Regents Examinations in Math.
 A transfer student who has received credit for mathematics courses taken at another college will be placed at the highest Math Placement (MP) level satisfied either by those courses or by the student’s high school Regents/pre-calculus performance.
-As explained below, there are some instances where a new student will be required to take the College’s placement test in mathematics.*
+As explained below, some new students will be required to take the College’s placement test in mathematics.*

 * The following students are required to take the College’s math placement exam to determine their mathematics placement level: